-- 5. Moss Motors no longer does maintenance at the Facility.
-Moss Motors also has a flammable locker that contains small containers of lubricants, paints, and soaps. - 6.
-Petroleum Helicopters, Inc. (PHI), Heliport has two 10,000-gallon ASTs containing Jet A fuel.
-There is secondary containment for these tanks and an SPCC Plan.
-One 500-gallon waste oil double-walled tank is available on site.
-One 2,000-gallon and one 1,000-gallon mobile fuel truck deliver fuel to aircraft.
-These trucks are housed at the PHI Main Facility when not in use.
-PHI also has several drums of WD-40, used oil, hydraulic fluid, and methyl ethyl ketone stored on spill containment pallets.
-PHI had several fuel spills over the last 3 years due to overfilling of a fuel truck, a fuel hose rupture, and an accidental release when defueling aircraft.
-AST's are covered under PHI's SPCC Plan. - 7.
-PHI Main Facility has one 300-gallon AST for waste kitchen grease, one 500-gallon AST for jet fuel, one 1,000-gallon AST for jet fuel, and one 1,000-gallon AST for diesel.
-PHI also has several drums of used oil, fuel, and hazardous materials.
-All drums are located within containment.
-AST's are covered under PHI's SPCC Plan. - 8.
+- 6. Moss Motors Used Cars has numerous small containers of miscellaneous soaps, paints, lubricants, and fuels in a flammable locker. - 7.
+Petroleum Helicopters, Inc. (PHI) Heliport has two 10,000-gallon double-walled ASTs containing jet fuel.
+PHI has one 500-gallon mobile fuel truck to deliver fuel to aircraft.
+The truck is housed at the PHI Main Facility when not in use.
+PHI has a drum of soap and several drums of used oil and hydraulic fluid stored on spill containment pallets.
+PHI has several small containers of miscellaneous oils stored in a connex containment box.
+PHI has its own SWPP and SPCC Plan. - 8.
+PHI Main Facility has one 100-gallon AST for waste kitchen grease, one 500-gallon AST for used oil, one 500-gallon AST for diesel, one 1,000-gallon AST for jet fuel, and one 1,000-gallon AST for diesel.
+PHI also has several drums of used oil, miscellaneous fuels, gasoline, and hazardous materials (toluene, methyl ethyl ketone, thinners, and paint wastes).
+All drums are in containment.
+PHI has one 1,000-gallon mobile fuel truck and one 2,000-gallon mobile fuel truck to deliver fuel to aircraft.
+PHI has its own SWPP and SPCC Plan. - 9.
 Louisiana Army National Guard (LANG) has one 1,000-gallon used oil AST and one 4,500-gallon diesel AST.
 Both of the ASTs are double-walled steel tanks.
-In addition, LANG has one 1,200-gallon mobile refueler for diesel.
-LANG also has approximately four drums of oil and antifreeze stored on spill containment pallets.
-LANG ASTs are covered under their own SPCC Plan. - 9.
-U.S. Navy/Marine Reserves has approximately five drums of oil, antifreeze, and transmission oil stored on spill containment pallets. - 10.
-ULL Water Ski Team operates one 250-gallon gasoline AST in containment.
-ULL Water Ski Team has not reported any significant fuel spillage. - 11.
-Vermilionville has one 500-gallon AST of diesel fuel, one 275-gallon used oil AST, and a maximum of six drums of fuel (diesel or gas). - 12.
-Federal Aviation Administration (FAA) has two 2,000-gallon diesel ASTs and one 1,000 diesel AST for fueling emergency generators during times of power outages.
-The AST are all double-walled concrete tanks.
-The FAA has its own SPCC Plan. - 13.
-Louisiana Technical College Lafayette has approximately five drums of paint wastes, oil, fuel, and hydraulic fluid stored inside their building on containment pallets.
+In addition, LANG has a 1,200-gallon mobile refueler for diesel.
+LANG also has approximately four drums of oil and antifreeze stored on spill containment pallets. - 10.
+U.S. Navy/Marine Reserve Unit has several drums of oil, antifreeze, transmission oil, mineral spirits, and used oil.
+All drums are in containment pallets.
+They also have numerous small containers of miscellaneous soaps, paints, oils, and fuels in a flammable locker. - 11.
+ULL Water Ski Team operates one 500-gallon gasoline AST in containment.
+ULL Water Ski Team has not reported any significant fuel spillage. - 12.
+Vermilionville has one 500-gallon double-walled AST of gasoline and a 100-gallon AST of waste kitchen grease, and several drums of used oil in spill containment pallets. - 13.
+Terminal Restaurant has one 250-gallon used cooking oil AST at the terminal building. - 14.
+Federal Aviation Administration (FAA) has one 2,000-gallon diesel double-walled AST to be used with the emergency generator at the Air Traffic Control Tower (ATCT) during times of power outages.
+FAA also stores oils, paints, grease, stripper, parts cleaner, pesticides, and solvents in small containers and aerosol cans inside a flammable locker at the ATCT.
+FAA has one 2,000-gallon diesel double-walled AST at the airport surveillance radar to fuel an emergency generator during times of power outages along with several small containers of oils, greases, herbicides, pesticides, and antifreeze/coolants inside a flammable locker.
+FAA has one 1,000-gallon diesel double-walled AST at the remote transmitter/receiver to fuel an emergency generator during times of power outages along with drums of used oil stored in covered containment.
+FAA has its own SPCC plan. - 15.
+Bell has two flammable lockers that contain small containers of paints, solvents, glues, protectants, lubricants, soaps, oils, greases, hydraulic oil, and other oils, and one 55-gallon drum of Naphtha.
+Bell has its own SPCC Plan.